 In September 1998, Affymetrix filed an additional lawsuit alleging infringement of U.S. patent numbers 5,744,305 and 5,800,992 by Synteni and Incyte.
 The complaint alleges that the '305 patent has been infringed by Synteni's and Incyte's making, using, selling, importing, distributing or offering to sell high density arrays in the United States.
-It also alleges that the '992 patent has been infringed by the use of Synteni's and Incyte's GEM(TM) microarray technology to conduct gene expression monitoring using two-color labeling and that this infringement was willful.
-Affymetrix seeks a preliminary injunction enjoining Synteni and Incyte from using GEM microarray technology to conduct this kind of gene expression monitoring, and a permanent injunction enjoining Synteni and Incyte from further infringing the '305 and '992 patents.
+It also alleges that the '992 patent has been infringed by the use of Synteni's and Incyte's GEM microarray technology to conduct gene expression monitoring using two-color labeling and that this infringement was willful.
+Affymetrix had sought a preliminary injunction enjoining Synteni and Incyte from using GEM microarray technology to conduct this kind of gene expression monitoring, and a permanent injunction enjoining Synteni and Incyte from further infringing the '305 and '992 patents.

 The lawsuits were initially filed in the United States District Court for the District of Delaware.
 In November 1998, the court granted Incyte's motion to transfer the suits to the United States District Court for the Northern District of California.
-A hearing on Affymetrix's request for a preliminary injunction is scheduled for March 26, 1999.
-No date has been set regarding the trial of any of Affymetrix's other allegations.
+Affymetrix's request for a preliminary injunction was denied in April 1999.
+As a result of the assignment of the case to a new judge, all scheduled trial and pretrial dates have been vacated.
+The court is expected to set a new schedule in late April 2000.